hvdwolf/XSofiaTweaker/README.md

 For releases see the "[Xposed Module Repository](http://repo.xposed.info/module/org.hvdw.xsofiatweaker) or use the Xposed Installer on your Joying unit.

 This Xposed module was not possible without the excellent Xposed framework by rovo89.
+Thanks a lot.<br>
-Thanks a lot This Xposed module was not possible on Android 8 without the great RemotePreferences library from apsun.
+This Xposed module was not possible on Android 8 without the great RemotePreferences library from apsun.<br>

 This xposed module:
 * captures the hardware keys from the Joying unit and allows you to reprogram them.
 This must/can be configured from the Settings (sub)screen.